Skip to content

 Terminal window

-cmakefmt --generate-completion fish > ~/.config/fish/completions/cmakefmt.fish
+cmakefmt completions fish > ~/.config/fish/completions/cmakefmt.fish

 Fish picks up the new file automatically without a shell restart.